A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Experiments

 For different population sizes, the shape of the learned power manifold for $H_0: \beta_3 = 0$ against $H_1: \beta_3 \ne 0$ as a function of the number of iterations are provided in Figures \ref{fig:qualityoflearning31000}-\ref{fig:qualityoflearning35000}.
 In all the sub-figures, the effect size ($\beta_3$), sample size ($n$), and power ($1-\gamma$) are plotted on $x$-axis, $y$-axis and $z$-axis, respectively.
-We make the following observations. \begin{enumerate} \item The quality of learning in terms of closeness to the brute-force manifold (shown in Figure \ref{fig:bruteforcepowermanifold}) improves as the number of iterations increases and the size of the population increases.
-Moreover, the proposed algorithm has been able to learn the shape of the manifold fairly quickly (in terms run time). \item The improvement in the quality of learning is increasing as the population size increases.
-This is same as saying that rate of decrease in RMSE as a function of the number of iterations decreases as the size of the population increases from Figure \ref{fig:runtimeandrmse}. \item The quality of learning the power manifold is better for the set of arguments with high values of the power as compared to the ones with low values of the power.
-This is because the selection scheme during the reproduction step favors the high power set of arguments more as compared to the low power ones. \end{enumerate}
+We make the following observations.
+The quality of learning in terms of closeness to the brute-force manifold (shown in Figure \ref{fig:bruteforcepowermanifold}) improves as the number of iterations increases and the size of the population increases.
+Moreover, the proposed algorithm has been able to learn the shape of the manifold fairly quickly (in terms of run time).
+The improvement in the quality of learning is increasing as the population size increases.
+This is the same as saying that the rate of decrease in RMSE as a function of the number of iterations decreases as the size of the population increases from Figure \ref{fig:runtimeandrmse}.
+The quality of learning the power manifold is better for the set of arguments with high values of power as compared to the ones with low values of power.
+This is because the selection scheme during the reproduction step favors the high-power set of arguments more as compared to the low-power ones.

 For different population sizes, for learning the power manifold for $H_0: \beta_1 = 0$ against $H_1: \beta_1 \ne 0$, we obtain insights similar to the earlier case.
 We skipped the plots for this case for brevity.
 The actual power manifold in this case is not very complex and hence the proposed algorithm was able to learn it very quickly.
 However, for a highly complex manifold as in the earlier case as well the algorithm does learn the shape of the manifold fairly quickly.